javak87/2025-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 ## llview

-- And that our job took less time to finish training (4m vs 13m with one GPU)
+- And that our job took less time to finish training (25m vs 1h32m with one GPU)

-- And even the test loss function is lower (0.538 vs 0.636 with one GPU).

 - But what about using more nodes ?